Table of Contents:

 Consider these advantages and disadvantages of home MRL elevators:

 - Pros: On average, MRL elevators are more energy-efficient than their traditional machine-room counterparts.
-This type of elevator uses hoist space better, making them an attractive option when the installation space is tight or narrow.
-Because of this spatial flexibility, MRL elevators pneumatic components can fit into existing floor spaces, wall spaces or even attached to balconies, trimming down installation timelines and saving money up-front.
+This type of elevator uses hoist space better, making it an attractive option when the installation space is tight or narrow.
+Because of this spatial flexibility, MRL elevator’s pneumatic components can fit into existing floor spaces, wall spaces or even attached to balconies, trimming down installation timelines and saving money up-front.

 - Cons: Still requires additional space at the top of the elevator for the hoist.